About 49th State Hardball and the ABL

 The purpose of 49th State Hardball is to promote the Alaska League to baseball fans in Alaska and around the world, provide a resource for fans of the ABL and baseball in general to learn about and discuss their favorite ABL teams and players (past, present and future), and to promote the great game of baseball.
 We offer resources such as photos, news, scouting reports, and rankings, and use our contacts within the teams that make up the league to bring you accurate and interesting stories year-round.

-I’m jjack, otherwise known as Jesse.
+I’m Samuel, otherwise known as Sam.
 I am the main writer and operator of this blog.
 I’ve loved baseball my whole life.
 I grew up in a small island town in southeast Alaska, watching the Braves on TBS and playing ball all the way from tee-ball to high school.
 I have also had the privilege to coach youth baseball in Palmer Little League.

-After spending a few years “in exile” in Montana, my family and I returned to Alaska where I studied Civil Engineering at University of Alaska Anchorage.
-I graduated from UAA in 2013 and am currently employed as an environmental engineer.
+After spending a few years “in exile” in Montana, my family and I returned to Alaska where I study Civil Engineering at University of Alaska Anchorage and, of course, enjoy baseball.
 I am very proud to be an Alaskan and I love to share the unique and wonderful aspects of the state with those I meet, and that includes our top-notch baseball league.
 I also enjoy writing and have always been handy with computers.
 One day I decided to combine several of my passions and, naturally, this blog was the outcome.
 I hope that you enjoy reading it and that my writing reflects well on the ABL and baseball as a whole.